ludykraks/Gold/src/blog/buy-shares-using-mtn-mobile-money.md

        <p>You can check the share price of all the listed companies <a href="https://gse.com.gh/trading-and-data/"
        target="_blank"> on Ghana Stock Exchange's website here</a> </p>

-        their current share</a>.
-Kwayisi.org also shares a lot important information on investment opportunities in Ghana.
-You would also love their comment section.</p>